deeptii-20/cse-490g1-final-project/README.md

 ## Methodology

 ### Retrieving Spotify Data

-Retrieving data from Spotify was handled by the `create_spotify_dataset` script.
+Retrieving data from Spotify was handled by the `create_spotify_dataset.py` script.

 This involves three major steps: